-This isn’ta realistic option, even if we all wanted to.
+This isn’t a realistic option, even if we all wanted to.
 It may not be a wise move either.
 Moving somewhere where you don’t know anyone can be lonely and isolating, which may negatively affect mental health.
-Studies have shown that this increases the risk of mortality in both men and women, even after underlying health problems are taken into account.Some researchers suggest that the effect of moving to another area can be as damaging for a person’s health as smoking or obesity.
+Studies have shown that loneliness and social isolation increase the risk of mortality in both men and women, even after underlying health problems are taken into account.Some researchers suggest that the effect of moving to another area can be as damaging for a person’s health as smoking or obesity.

-What can we do wherever we live?
+What can we do, wherever we live?

 - Take advantage of any educational opportunities available in your adult life, even if you didn’t do well at school.
 This seems to have health benefits.

 - Maintain and develop strong social networks, with family or friends.
 Some studies suggest this has a protective effect on health.

 - Volunteering – some studies suggest that doing voluntary work can help maintain health and improve life expectancy.
 There are likely to be opportunities to volunteer wherever you live.